Andrian1993/React/findTheWord/README.md

-# game on react
+# game on react "Find the word"
-Find the word
 Input your word, and input the letters to find this word

 1. Enter to path with code